RibbonCommunications/webrtc-anonymous-js-sdk/docs/ribbon-webrtc-doc.md

 Subscribes to platform notifications for an SDK service.

-Extra configuration can be provided as an additional object parameter.
-The "forceLogOut" flag has been deprecated, as no longer being supported by backend.
-It will be removed in the next major release.

 For push notifications on link, please see [notifications.registerPush][117]

 The SDK currently only supports the `websocket` channel as a subscription